betloreilly/opensearch/opensearch_workshop_final.md

 ### Arrays, Dot Notation, and Nested

 Object fields are flattened with dot notation (e.g., `user.name`).
-Arrays don’t have a special type ; any field can have multiple values, just keep them the same type.
+Arrays don't have a special type ; any field can have multiple values, just keep them the same type.
 For analyzed text arrays, token positions flow across elements.

 **Quick demo:**
 ```json